GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/dry-code-for-blocks-in-javascript-and-php/en.md

 The GraphQL file we created above will be our single source of truth to fetch data for the block.
 It already satisfies this for the client-side; let's now see do it for the server-side.

-Extension **Internal GraphQL Server** installs a server that can be invoked within our application, using PHP code.
+The [**Internal GraphQL Server**](https://gatographql.com/extensions/internal-graphql-server/) extension installs a server that can be invoked within our application, using PHP code.
 It offers method `executeQueryInFile`:

 ```php
 namespace GatoGraphQL\InternalGraphQLServer;